s2seweis/Git/README.md

 This cheat sheet is provided under the MIT License.
 ```

-This `README.md` file explains each command with its syntax and an example, providing a quick reference for anyone working with Git.
+This updated cheat sheet now includes commands for working with Git branches, such as creating, listing, deleting, and switching branches.